gravitational/teleport/rfd/0048-desktop-access-session-recording.md

   configure `AuditWriter` to produce `SessionPrintEvent`s, while allowing desktop sessions to emit `DesktopRecordingEvent`s.
-- `AuditWriter` does some tracking of `lastPrintEvent` in order to update timestamps and chunk indices.
+- `AuditWriter` does some tracking of `lastPrintEvent` in order to update timestamps and chunk indicdes.
 This needs to be generalized to be able to track the last event in desktop mode as well.
 - The `TeeStreamer` that filters out `SessionPrintEvent`s needs to be updated to also filter out `DesktopRecordingEvent`s, as there will be a large number of